freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-462-permutation-of-3-smooth-numbers/index.md

 ---
-title: Problem 462: Permutation of 3-smooth numbers
+title: Permutation of 3-smooth numbers
 ---
 ## Problem 462: Permutation of 3-smooth numbers